xster/flutter-wiki/Issue-hygiene.md

 implement something but know it's not complete, file bugs for what you haven't done.
 That way, we can keep track of what still needs doing.

+### Exceptions

+Do _not_ file bugs that meet the following criteria:

+- Asking meta-questions like "why was bug #XYZ closed?"
+Instead, post on the original issue or raise the actual problem that is still not resolved.
+- Intentional duplicates like  "This is the same as bug #ABC but that one is not getting enough attention."
+Instead, upvote the original issue or add a comment that provides new details that are not already captured or (best of all) assign it to yourself and start working on it!

+## Do not add "me to" or "same" comments to bugs

+The Flutter team prioritizes issues in part based on the number of +1 (thumbs up) reactions on the top level comment of the bug.
+Adding comments like "me too" or "same here" is generally distracting and makes it harder to find other more meaingful content in the bug.
+If you have no new details to add, consider just thumbs up-ing the issue.
+If you wish to subscribe to the issue, click the "subscribe" button in the right hand column of the GitHub UI.

 ## When will my bug be fixed?